-A trauma center is a hospital equipped to provide comprehensive emergency medical services 24 hours a day, 365 days per year to patients suffering traumatic injuries.
-For the NEDS, trauma centers were identified through the Trauma Information Exchange Program database (TIEP), a national inventory of trauma centers in the U.S. Information is collected by the American Trauma Society and the Johns Hopkins Center for Injury Research and Policy and funded by the Centers for Disease Control and Prevention.
+A trauma center is a hospital that is equipped to provide comprehensive emergency medical services 24 hours a day, 365 days per year to patients with traumatic injuries.
+For the NEDS, trauma centers treating adults and children were identified through the Trauma Information Exchange Program database (TIEP), a national inventory of trauma centers in the U.S. Information is collected by the American Trauma Society and the Johns Hopkins Center for Injury Research and Policy and funded by the Centers for Disease Control and Prevention.

-The TIEP database is updated quarterly and identifies all U.S. hospitals that are designated as trauma centers by a State or regional authority or verified by the American College of Surgeons' Committee on Trauma (ACS/COT).
-Designation of trauma center levels I, II, and III are based on criteria developed by the ACS/COT.
+The TIEP database identifies all U.S. hospitals that are designated as trauma centers by a State or regional authority or verified by the American College of Surgeons' Committee on Trauma (ACS/COT).
+These trauma centers treat both adults and children.
+Designation of trauma center levels I, II, and III is based on criteria developed by the ACS/COT.
 Level I and II centers have comprehensive resources and are able to care for the most severely injured.
 Level I centers also provide leadership in education and research.
 Level III centers provide prompt assessment and resuscitation, emergency surgery and, if needed, transfer to a level I or II center.
 Level IV and V centers are State-defined and often located in remote areas.
 These centers resuscitate and stabilize patients and arrange transfer to an appropriate trauma facility.
-For the NEDS, levels I, II and III were used to identify a trauma center.
+For the NEDS, levels I, II, and III were used to identify a trauma center.
 Level IV and V centers were set aside within the context of these data because many states choose not to designate hospitals at these levels of trauma care and their institutional characteristics have many similarities to community (non-trauma) hospitals in other areas.
-It is also important to note that while all level I, II, and III trauma centers offer a high level of trauma care, that there may be differences in the services and resources offered by hospitals of different levels.
+It is also important to note that although all level I. II. and III trauma centers offer a high level of trauma care, there may be differences in the services and resources offered by hospitals of different levels.
 Further, hospitals of different levels may be utilized in diverse ways within the context of individual state trauma systems or the geographic areas in which they operate.
+Hospital information from TIEP was matched to the AHA via the corresponding AHA hospital identifier and then added to the HCUP ED data.